Parallel Programming With CUDA

 0.2.1 Kernel Function Design

-Use of Shared Memory: Part of the two original matrices should be extracted as tiles and placed in shared memory to reduce access to global memory and thus improve program performance.
+Use of Shared Memory: A portion of the two original matrices should be extracted as tiles and placed in shared memory to reduce access to global memory, thereby improving program performance.
+Non-square Matrix Handling: When multiplying two non-square matrices, the size of the tiles in shared memory needs to be adjusted, and conditional statements need to be added to prevent out-of-bounds errors.

 0.2.2 Code Implementation